 Fontana is best known for her portraits, of which she made dozens.
 Many show very formal and well-dressed Italian nobles and dignitaries.
-Apparently, Bolognese noblewomen were her most dedicated patrons, but Bolognese religious figures like Pope Gregory XIII commissioned their portraits from her, too.
+Apparently, Bolognese noblewomen were her most dedicated patrons, but local religious figures like Pope Gregory XIII commissioned their portraits from her, too.
 Sources say that many of her portraits were “lavishly paid for”, which certainly sounds like a success story.
 She was so well regarded as a portrait painter that in 1603, Pope Clement VIII invited her to come live in Rome and paint Papal portraits.

 She spent the last decade of her life living and working in Rome, where she was so highly esteemed that this beautiful bronze medal was sculpted in her honor.
-More recently, she was selected by Judy Chicago to have her name appear on the Heritage Floor of Chicago’s famous The Dinner Party installation at the Brooklyn Museum.
-(Some of our other favorite female artists appear, as well.)
-Alongside her other works, Fontana painted several self portraits showing herself as the successful artist and well-educated woman that she was.
+She was also selected by Judy Chicago to have her name appear on the Heritage Floor of Chicago’s famous The Dinner Party installation at the Brooklyn Museum, where some of our other favorite female artists appear as well.
+Alongside her other works, Fontana painted several self-portraits showing herself as the successful artist and well-educated woman that she was.
 Seems like she earned it.

-Christiansen, Keith & Judith W. Mann.
-Orazio and Artemisia Gentileschi.
-New York: Metropolitan Museum of Art, 2001.
+Keith Christiansen & Judith W. Mann: Orazio and Artemisia Gentileschi, New York: Metropolitan Museum of Art, 2001.

-Harris, Ann Sutherland & Linda Nochlin.
-Women Artists 1550-1950.
-New York: Alfred A. Knopf, 1976.
-P. 111-114.
+Ann Sutherland Harris & Linda Nochlin: Women Artists 1550-1950, New York: Alfred A. Knopf, 1976, pp. 111-114.

-“Lavinia Fontana 1552-1614“.
-National Museum of Women in the Arts.
+“Lavinia Fontana 1552-1614“, National Museum of Women in the Arts.
+Accessed 5 Mar 2021.

-M. L. W. “Lavinia Fontana” in National Museum of Women in the Arts.
-New York: Harry N. Abrams, Inc., 1987.
+M. L. W. “Lavinia Fontana” in National Museum of Women in the Arts, New York: Harry N. Abrams, Inc., 1987.